harlanc/gobalan/README.md

 - **LoadReportInterval** Specify the machine load report time interval.
 - **MaxNetworkBandwidth** Provide the current maximum network bandwidth.
 - **NetworkAdapterName** Specify the network adapter used by current machine.

+## How to Use

+The Steps are as follows:

+- You should install gobalan on the machine running [Worker Service](https://github.com/harlanc/gobalan#worker-service) as a worker and also install it on another machine as a master.
+- Do some configuratinos accrording to [Configurations](https://github.com/harlanc/gobalan#configurations).
+- Start both the worker and master service.
+- You need to do some extra development work to request master and parse the result for getting the real service IP and port.

+## Dependencies

+- [grpc-go](https://github.com/grpc/grpc-go) gobalan uses grpc-go as network communication framework.
+- [statgo](https://github.com/akhenakh/statgo) gobalan uses statgo to read the machine load in real time,bacause it is a [libstatgrab](http://www.i-scream.org/libstatgrab/) binding for Golang, so you should install the library on your work OS.